sharetribe/ftw-daily/README.md

 required configuration variables.

 **Note:** If you want to build your own Flex marketplace on top of the template, you should fork the repository instead of cloning it.
-See the following section.
+See the [Customization guide](./docs/customization-guide.md).

 ## Getting started with your own customization